labarlab-emorep/func_preprocess/README.md

 Also, see [Diagrams](#diagrams).

-The first and last steps are omitted if run locally (but FreeSurfer and fMRIPrep have not be recently tested on labarserv2).
+The first and last steps are omitted if run locally (but FreeSurfer and fMRIPrep have not been recently tested on labarserv2).

 ## Notes
 - Data are downloaded from Keoki to `/hpc/group/labarlab/EmoRep`